hiimjasmine00/SearchHistory/README.md

 ## Features
 - A button in the level search menu that allows you to view your search history
-- A popup that shows your search history, including a filter text box, and entries that can be used to search again
+- A popup that shows your search history, including advanced filter options, and entries that can be used to search again
 - Incognito mode, which allows you to search without saving to your search history

 ## Credits